amd226/amd226/README.md

 - 🎓 **Student:** Pursuing a dual degree in Mechanical Engineering and Computer Science at Duke University (Class of 2028).

-- 💼 **Currently:** Front-End Engineer at the Duke Product Lab, refining a clinical-trial documentation system for a local company.
+- 💼 **Currently:** Software Engineer (Front-End) at the Duke Product Lab, refining a clinical-trial documentation system for a local company.
   Engineering Teaching Assistant supporting first-year Duke students on personal projects.

 - 🏭 **Experience:** Incoming Manufacturing Engineer @ Stryker.